The 16 Best Chinese Learning Websites for 2023

 1. Best for Reading Practice: The Chairman’s Bao

 The Chairman’s Bao is an online, interactive newspaper in Mandarin Chinese.
 The articles are written specifically for Chinese learners and are labeled by HSK level.

 This site is updated daily and there are articles that are appropriate for elementary to advanced learners.
 You can toggle between simplified and traditional characters, and if you highlight a character or word, the definition and pinyin will appear to the right of the text.
 You can sort articles by HSK level or by topic.

 The Chairman’s Bao is a great everyday resource, but of course, it’s particularly useful if you’re studying for the HSK.
 The ability to sort by HSK level means you can really focus on reading everything at the level you’re attempting to master.
 I’m a huge fan.

-If you want more audio exposure, Chinese Voices is the way to go.
-This project comprises a series of podcasts recorded by native Chinese speakers in Beijing.
+Chinese Voices is a series of podcasts recorded by native Chinese speakers in Beijing.

 The podcasts are made specifically for Chinese learners, so the audio is a little slower and clearer than if they were chatting informally with a friend—it’s a great way to get accustomed to authentic speaking and accents.